-Every two years, the LDB's wholesale customers (public and private retail stores, bars and restaurants) are surveyed by a professional survey company to determine customer satisfaction.
+Every two years, LDB's Wholesale customers (public and private retail stores, rural agency stores, bars and restaurants) are surveyed by a professional survey company to determine customer satisfaction.
 Setting a consistent high bar for customer satisfaction ensures the LDB maintains its customer-centric focus.

 2015/16 marked a profound time of change for the B.C. liquor landscape.
-A new wholesale pricing system was implemented, which gave an equal price for all retailers, replacing the previous tiered discount system.
-LDB Wholesale has been separated from LDB Retail, but there remains some confusion in the industry about the relationship between the Retail Division and the Wholesale Division, compared to pre-April 1, 2015.
-In order to prevent this confusion from adversely impacting the wholesale customer satisfaction scores, the LDB Wholesale team is committed to improving and building relationships with our customers and to work to better understand customers' perspectives and needs under the new pricing model.
+A new wholesale pricing model was implemented, which gave an equal price for all retailers, replacing the previous tiered discount system.
+LDB Wholesale has been separated from LDB Retail, but there remains some confusion in the industry about the relationship between the two divisions, compared to pre-April 1, 2015.
+To prevent this confusion from adversely impacting the wholesale customer satisfaction scores, the LDB Wholesale team is committed to improving and building relationships with its customers and work to better understand customers' perspectives and needs under the new pricing model.

 With the separation of Retail from Wholesale, the direct shipping customer accounts serviced by Wholesale, outbound case picks, bottle picks and deliveries have all increased by up to 40 per cent.
 These increases have occurred while the existing Distribution Centre remains constrained to no more than 10 days of inventory.
-The Wholesale Division continues to implement many process improvements and changes across customer service, vendor and item set up, in-stock improvements, order assembly and delivery quality.
+The Wholesale Division continues to implement many process improvements and changes across customer service, vendor and item set up, in-stock improvements, order assembly, and delivery quality.